cpwere/cpwere/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there

-My name is Siphiwe Madi, I'm a Senior Java Developer and Software engineer working for FNB - 'again :) '.
+My name is Siphiwe Madi, I'm a Senior Java Developer and Software engineer working for FNB.

 I'm currently - working with cool tech stack, JEE, Web technologies for building components for a Mobile application.
-Lol, Mobile app development is cool.

 My current project and responsibility is building the Messaging app feature that allows Private Banker agents to communicate with their customers using FNB app.
 The application is a web-application specifically for Mobile and Tablet devices.